top of page

 Our courses run as seminars: Short lectures introduce the material, followed by close reading and sustained student discussion.
 They are not strictly divided into beginner, intermediate, or advanced levels, but are designed to welcome participants from all backgrounds.

-We read canonical texts alongside lesser-known figures who shaped them, tracing lines of influence that are often overlooked, and we incorporate current secondary literature to keep discussions connected to contemporary debates.
+We read canonical texts alongside lesser-known figures, tracing lines of influence that are often overlooked.
 To support this process, written summaries are provided after every three to four sessions, helping students follow the trajectory of the course and sharpen key points.

 Language and Semiotics: Psychoanalysis, Structuralism and Literature